miguelPRG/WeatherApp/README.md

     ```sh
     npm run dev
     ```
-    The frontend will run on [http://localhost:3000](http://localhost:3000).
+    The frontend will run on [http://localhost:3000](http://localhost:3000)

 ## Usage

-- On load, the app shows weather data for your current location.
+- On load, the app requests your location and shows weather data automatically.
-- Use the search bar to get weather data for any city.
+- Search for any city to get its forecast.
+- Data is cached in local storage to reduce API calls.
-- Explore the interactive charts for temperature, humidity, wind speed, cloud cover, evapotranspiration, and UV index.
+- Explore charts for temperature, humidity, wind speed, cloud cover, evapotranspiration, and UV index.

 ## Project Structure